Logan (film): Post-production

 Film editor Michael McCusker was finishing work on Mangold's Logan, during the period of October 7, 2016, wherein he spoke of going through the dailies and breaking them down, and figuring out the structure of one scene which he described as a "complicated, multi-component scene".
 McCusker spoke of the task being rather time-consuming, on the front end, albeit stating, "I am looking at the back end experience with [Mangold] as the more important experience.
-I don't want to be searching for stuff for him, I want to be working towards getting the cut right."
+I don't want to be searching for stuff for him, I want to be working towards getting the cut right".
 McCusker concluded by stating that another editor on Logan has use for post-production.
 Chas Jarrett was the overall visual effects supervisor and visual effects company Image Engine worked on most of the visual effects on Logan.

 Music

 In July 2016, Cliff Martinez was announced as the composer of Logan's musical score.
 In December 2016, Mangold announced that Marco Beltrami, who had previously collaborated with Mangold on 3:10 to Yuma (2007) and The Wolverine (2013), would take over from Martinez and score Logan instead.

+Beltrami's musical score received critical acclaim, praising the composition and the minimalistic approach.
+Jonathan Broxton, in his critical review, wrote "there will be a significant disconnect between it and those who grew up listening to Michael Kamen, John Ottman, and John Powell's X-Men scores, because Beltrami's Logan is just so different from anything we have heard in a super-hero movie before.
+On the one hand, this is commendable; bucking expectations and taking an entirely new approach to a well-defined musical genre is not an easy thing to do, but that's exactly what Beltrami has done here.
+On the other hand, listeners will still need to be comfortable with music that shifts between being dissonant, ambient, and jazzy, and which has more in common with the work of Ennio Morricone, Jerry Fielding, Elliot Goldenthal, and Bernard Herrmann, than anyone who has scored a super-hero movie before.
+If you're cool with that, then Logan will find a way to at least entertain you and allow you to experience its unusual tonal palette.
+If not, then you may find yourself recoiling in horror like Caliban from the sun, or experiencing a psychic attack of your own."